TritonDataCenter/sdc-cloudapi/docs/index.md

 policies, policies and users can be associated together using roles, and role tags can be applied to CloudAPI resources.

-* Version 7.1.0 now adds the listing and manipulation of NICs on VMs.
+* Version 7.3.0 adds support for network fabrics (software-defined networking).
+This allows the creation of virtuan LANs and layer-three networks.

 # Appendix F: SDC 6.5 Support